erharshbhatia/erharshbhatia/README.md

 - 🌱 I’m currently learning Socket.io
 - 🤔 I’m looking for help with Dynamic Programming
 - 📫 How to reach me: harsh1059.cse18@chitkara.edu.in
-- 😄 Pronouns: You never want to fail because you did not try enough.-Arnold Schwarzenegger💪
+- 😄 Favorite Quote: You never want to fail because you did not try enough.-Arnold Schwarzenegger💪
 - ⚡ Fun fact: I love WeightLifting.